plasmodic/ecto/doc/source/overview/cells.rst

 A Cell defines some set of parameters, inputs and outputs statically.
 And each cell created from this static definition holds its own state, and may operate on it's parameters,inputs and outputs at specific moments throughout it's lifetime.
-Also the outside world may examine and manipulate the cells :ref:`ecto::tendrils`.
+Also the outside world may examine and manipulate the cells :ref:`tendrils`.

 Let us look at a graphical representation of the Cell written :ref:`above <cell-Printer01>`: